Aryan2k/JetpackComposeOtpViewer/README.md

 - Jetpack Compose-based: Built using Jetpack Compose, leveraging the latest Android UI toolkit for a declarative UI design.
 - Auto-Complete & Auto-Focus: Automatically moves focus to the next input field as the user types, with optional auto-submit when the OTP is complete.
 - Customizable: Easily customize the appearance (font size, color, shape) and behavior of the OTP input fields to match your app’s design.
-- Smooth User Experience: Supports various input types, including digits, and provides a smooth, intuitive experience for entering OTPs.
+- Smooth User Experience: Provides a smooth, intuitive experience for entering OTPs.
 - Validation Ready: Built with validation in mind, allowing you to integrate this component seamlessly into your OTP authentication flow.

 ## Libraries used